zeek/broker/doc/devs.rst

 ``alm::stream_transport``
 *************************

-This communication backend for |alm::peer|_ connects two actors by using two CAF stream paths (one for each direction, because paths are unidirectional).
+This class provides the default communication backend for |alm::peer|_ and connects peers by using two CAF stream paths (one for each direction, because paths are unidirectional).

 The stream transport is a CAF `stream manager`_, i.e., it inherits from ``caf::stream_manager``.
 Aside from multiplexing the streaming traffic for data